biogeo/structab/README.md

    make the "row" of a table.

-Note that if you use the Database Toolbox, the results of SQL queries are returned in this format.
+Note that if you use the Database Toolbox, the results of SQL queries are returned in this format when the option `DataReturnFormat` is `'structure'`.

 These functions let you:
-* Swap which dimension is the "row" dimension (e.g., you may have code operates on row vectors rather than column vectors): `structab_swapdim`
+* Swap which dimension is the "row" dimension (e.g., you may have code which operates on row vectors rather than column vectors): `structab_swapdim`
-* Convert this to and from cell arrays where each cell represents an item in a row: `structab2cell`, `cell2structab`
+* Convert tables to and from cell arrays where each cell represents an item in a row: `structab2cell`, `cell2structab`
-* Convert this to and from `struct` arrays where each element represents a "row": `structab2arr`, `structarr2tab`
+* Convert tables to and from `struct` arrays where each element represents a "row": `structab2arr`, `structarr2tab`
+* Concatenate several tables into one containing all their rows: `structab_cat`
 * Retrieve subsets of the table by index or condition: `structab_index`, `structab_lookup`
-* For common types of tables (fields are either strings or numeric scalars), quickly and easily dump to text files: `structab_filedump`
+* For common types of tables (fields are either strings or numeric scalars), quickly and easily dump to text files: `structab_textdump`
-* For these types of tables, dump to an SQL table via the Database Toolbox and a call to `LOAD DATA INFILE` -- for large amounts of data, this is *much* (up to three orders of magnitude in a test I did) faster than using calls to `INSERT`: `structab_sqldump`
+* For these types of tables, dump to an SQL table via the Database Toolbox and a call to `LOAD DATA INFILE` -- for large amounts of data, this is *much* (up to three orders of magnitude in a test I did) faster than using calls to `INSERT` (or, therefore, the Database Toolbox `datainsert` function): `structab_sqldump`

 Basically, this is just a quick-and-dirty solution.
 For something more elegant, write a class.